spesnova/redmine_questions/README.md

 # Redmine Q&A plugin
-This repo is mirror of Redmine Q&A plugin for personal use, in order to handle as git submodule.
+NOTE!! **This repo is mirror of Redmine Q&A plugin for personal use, in order to handle as git submodule.**

 ## About this plugin
 With this plugin, you can add Questions and Answers functionality to your Redmine